cyrilpanicker/attendance-system/README.md

 ***Steps to build and run the application.***

-* make sure the system must be running on CST time zone.
+* make sure the system is running on CST time zone.

 * install mongodb